 She also served as a Director and Senior Leadership Team member at Share Our Strength, where she helped to build support from corporate, corporate foundation, and private foundation investors for the award-winning No Kid Hungry Campaign, which raised more than $25 million in corporate revenue annually.
 Her early career included development and communications positions at Reading Is Fundamental and local organizations focused on children’s health and literacy.

 Kathryn has led cause marketing, advocacy, and programmatic initiatives with globally recognized brands including Walmart Foundation, US Airways, Food Network, Bank of America Foundation, Nestle USA, and Sodexo Foundation.
 She also brings expertise in individual donor acquisition, communication, and engagement, and has worked with executive and board leadership to engage in revenue strategy and solicitation.

-Kathryn hails from Pittsburgh, PA and attended Carlow University for her Bachelor of Arts in English and Professional Writing.
-She supports and volunteers for a variety of community organizations, and has a special passion for women, children, and social justice missions.
-Kathryn is an avid reader and lives with her husband and daughter in the Washington, DC area-where they attend as many Nationals games as possible.
+Kathryn hails from Pittsburgh, PA and attended Carlow University, where she earned her Bachelor of Arts in English and Professional Writing.
+She supports and volunteers for a variety of community organizations and has a special passion for women, children, and social justice missions.
+Kathryn is an avid reader and lives with her husband and daughter in the Washington, D.C. area, where they attend as many Nationals baseball games as possible.